2017 - 2018 Toilet Voucher Program

-- The property must be in the city of West Palm Beach or have a water utility account with the city.
+- The property must have a City of West Palm Beach water utility account.

 - The utility account must be current, meaning paid up to date.

-- The property must be built prior to 1996.
+- The property must have been built prior to 1996.

 - Applicants cannot reapply if they have received the maximum number of toilets for their property in previous years.